Singapore Red Cross to donate $50,000 to assist in Beirut blast relief

-SINGAPORE - The Singapore Red Cross will contribute an initial sum of S$50,000 towards the emergency response and medical support by the Lebanese Red Cross in the devastating warehouse explosion that killed 135 and injured more than 5,000 more in Beirut, the organisation said on Thursday (Aug 6).
+SINGAPORE - The Singapore Red Cross will contribute an initial sum of $50,000 towards the Lebanese Red Cross' emergency response and medical support in the devastating warehouse explosion that killed 135 and injured more than 5,000 in Beirut, the organisation said on Thursday (Aug 6).

 It said it will also continue to monitor the situation and, if needed, increase its support for the relief efforts by its Lebanese counterpart.

-"Our sincere and heartfelt condolences to the people of Lebanon and to the families of those who were injured or lost their lives in this tragedy," Mr Benjamin William, Secretary General and CEO of Singapore Red Cross said in a statement.
+"Our sincere and heartfelt condolences to the people of Lebanon and to the families of those who were injured or lost their lives in this tragedy," Mr Benjamin William, secretary-general and chief executive officer of Singapore Red Cross, said in a statement.

 "These are very difficult and challenging times as the world continues to fight the Covid-19 pandemic.
 The blasts have affected thousands and disrupted the provision of critical services, such as medical services, made all the more urgent due to the pandemic," he added.

-The Lebanese Red Cross, which has been the main provider of ambulances in Beirut with more than 300 ambulances and 3,000 emergency technicians on its staff, has on its website appealled for funds and blood donations to help in the crisis.
+The Lebanese Red Cross, which has been the main provider of ambulances in Beirut, with more than 300 ambulances and 3,000 emergency technicians on its staff, has on its website appealed for funds and blood donations to help in the crisis.

 "It is critical that we all come together to extend whatever support we can to enhance the relief operations.
 This will also help facilitate a quick resumption of essential medical services," Mr William said.